This post may contain affiliate links. Please see our full Disclosure Policy for details.

 In my eyes, Grandparents Day has always been on par with Mother’s and Father’s Days, but was most important since Nana (my Great-Grandmother) was both to me.

-I credit her with not only raising me, but with instilling every good value I have in me.
+I credit her with not only raising me but with instilling every good value I have.
 She taught me how to tie my shoes, and to show compassion; how to drive a car, and how to forgive.

 How to balance a checkbook, bake every cookie in her handwritten cookbook, and to love with all your heart.